-The District reserves the right to make reasonable medical inquiries of its students and its employees in order to address the risk of transmission of COVID-19.
-While not required at all times, the District reserves the right to measure employees' and students' temperatures upon entry to or while at the schools, especially where health conditions dictate such measures (for example, where there is an increased risk of spread or there are diagnosed cases).
+The District reserves the right to make reasonable medical inquiries of its students and its employees (including vaccination status) in order to address the risk of transmission of COVID-19, consistent with state and federal law and any obligation to safeguard privacy rights.
+While not required or mandated at all times, the District reserves the right to measure employees' and students' temperatures upon entry to or while at the schools, especially where health conditions dictate such measures (for example, where there is an increased risk of spread or there are diagnosed cases).
 When conducting temperature screening, the screener should 1) use touchless or disposable (preferred) or oral thermometers with single-use disposable covers or adequate disinfection between individual uses, and 2) wear a face mask and face shield.

-The District reserves the right to inquire about symptoms associated with COVID-19, and about contact with other persons.
-The District reserves the right to require such other testing and/or make such other inquiries as it deems necessary to monitor and control potential and actual exposure of its employees and students to COVID-19, as may be permitted by law and as conditions may dictate, especially where one is out sick, shows symptoms of COVID-19 or may have been exposed to COVID-19.
+The District reserves the right to inquire about symptoms associated with COVID-19, recent contact with other persons, recent travel, and vaccination status.
+The District reserves the right to require such other testing and/or make such other inquiries as it deems necessary to monitor and control potential and actual exposure of its employees and students to COVID-19, as may be permitted by law and as conditions may dictate, especially where one is out sick, shows symptoms of COVID-19 or may have been exposed to COVID-19 (and depending upon one's vaccination status).
 Among other lawful purposes, such inquiries may be made to confirm the employee's need for an absence, to confirm whether an absence relates to COVID-19, and/or to determine when it is appropriate for an employee or student to return to school.

-The District reserves the right to require all staff and students to be screened for any observable illness or symptoms, including cough or respiratory distress, and to confirm temperature below 100 degrees Fahrenheit.
-School administrators may use examples of screening methods in CDC's supplemental Guidance for Child Care Programs that Remain Open as a guide for screening children and CDC's General Business FAQs for screening staff.
+The District reserves the right to require all staff and students to be screened for any observable illness or symptoms, including cough or respiratory distress, and to confirm temperature below 100.4 degrees Fahrenheit.
+School administrators may use examples of screening methods in applicable CDC guidance for screening students and staff.
 Such screening shall be done safely, respectfully, as well as in accordance with any applicable privacy laws or regulations.
-Depending on health conditions, the District may require employees to complete (electronically or otherwise) or otherwise respond to a Daily Health Assessment Certification (Appendix A) before being permitted to enter any District facility.
-Any employee who answers yes to any of the Health Assessment questions or exhibits COVID-19 symptoms will be asked to leave the premises immediately and, if appropriate, seek medical care.
+Depending on health conditions, possible exposure to COVID-19, vaccination status/progress, and worsening of local transmission of the virus, the District may require employees to complete (electronically or otherwise) or otherwise respond to a Health Assessment Certification (sample attached as Exhibit A) before being permitted to enter any District facility.
+Any employee who answers yes to any of the Health Assessment questions or exhibits COVID-19 symptoms may be asked to leave the premises immediately and, if appropriate, seek medical care.
 If any questions arise regarding the health screener's assessment of the observable symptoms or next steps, the health screener should consult the nurse or medical professional in the District.

 Even if not screened by the school, staff and students should self-assess daily for symptoms prior to coming to school.
 Staff and students should self-report symptoms or exposures.
 Each school shall create a communication system for staff and families for self-reporting of symptoms and notification of exposures and closures, while respecting the confidentiality of any information that may be reported.
-Link for reporting can be found at the Region 14 website https://www.ctreg14.org/.
+Here is the link for making such reports ttanguay@ctreg14.org.
 As noted in these protocols, staff who are sick should stay home and parents should keep sick children home as well.